duongvtt96/Comparison-GO-annotation-systems/README.md

 Folders/File in this repository:
-1.raw_prediction: contains raw output after running GO classifiers
+1. raw_prediction: contains raw output after running GO classifiers
-2.processed_prediction: transform raw output to the same format for the evaluation step
+2. processed_prediction: raw output transformed to the same format for the evaluation step
-3.evaluation_result: contains scores after running evaluation tool
+3. evaluation_result: contains scores after running evaluation tool
 go.OBO: GO database used for evaluation (version of 08 December 2020).

 Note:
-In the evaluation results, we added scores of AUPR; Precision, Recall at threshold of F_max, and All (NK+LK) type.
+1. In the evaluation results, we added scores of AUPR; Precision, Recall at threshold of F_max, and All (NK+LK) type.
+2. Raw predictions of PFP are not included as their size exceed 100MB.